 After office hours

-If you find that you need emergency assistance during hours, we recommend Blue Pearl Coon Rapids.
+If you find that you need emergency assistance during hours, we recommend Blue Pearl Arden Hills.
 They are available when we are closed and we trust them for quality care!
 In the event you have to visit the emergency clinic we can get the records so we can follow up if your pet needs further care.

 For your convenience, we have provided the contact and website information for both after-hours locations here.